 What Is the Application Rate for Ironite?

 Whether you’re using granular or liquid Ironite, the application rate is one pound per 100 square feet.
 To calculate this, you simply have to work out the square footage of your yard and then divide the result by 100.
-This will give you the number of pounds of Ironite your lawn requires for a deep green color without burning.
+This will give you the number of pounds of Ironite your lawn requires for a lush green lawn of a deep green color without burning.

 How Is It Going to Help My Lawn?

 The number one benefit of adding iron to your lawn is grass with a dark green color.
 After all, isn’t that the grass feature that most of us are looking for?
-And isn’t that what we spend hours and hard-earned money to get?
+And isn’t a lush green lawn what we spend hours and hard-earned money to get?
 Would you be content with anything else?